 Yemen could export 40000350000 Tons of fish a year.
 However, production in this sector is same slight and is limited to the fishermen and the owners of small boats of Gross Domestic Production (GDP) whose value is about 33.76 billion dollars.
 Unemployment is 35%, and there are 45% who live below poverty line.
 The current public debt of Yemen is 3.12 billion dollars as 37% is to GDP.
 The rate of increase in inflation is 20% in the ingestion price, and in the government of Ali Abdullah Salah, Yemen was ranked 146 of 178 in 2010 according to Transparency International corruption Organization report (Al-Musafir.
 2000).
 Yemen was classified as one of the worst deteriorating economies in the developing countries.
-In a comparison of financial income within the Arab countries, Itwas indicated by GRP-CIA reports that the Republic of Yemen occupies the last place among these countries as the daily financial revenue is one dollar and also the individual financial income is roughly 95 dollars monthly according Introduction ust hit the (processes of people making, selling, and buying things) of the Middle East and North Africa (MENA).
-Money-based growing is reducing, long overdue good changes, that could help start growing and produce works.
-The World Bank Group's newest quarterly money-based Brief argues that these nations should grab and take control of the chance to improvement. (related to what holds something together and makes it sturdy) good changes looked-for to break the (situation where a bad thing causes another bad object) of slow development and (not having a steady, trustworthy government) regimes in these nations cannot manage to pay for stay short term policy movements such as growing (governmentrun services and their employees) salaries and helping payments, (says Shanta Devarajan, World Bank Chief Money-flow expert for the MENA area.
-These strategies make worse a situation which is driven by long-standing to Qatar ranking report, while a native study suggests that the annual financial profits is about 600\$.
+In a comparison of financial income within the Arab countries, Itwas indicated by GRP-CIA reports that the Republic of Yemen occupies the last place among these countries as the daily financial revenue is one dollar and also the individual financial income is roughly 95 dollars monthly according to Qatar ranking report, while a native study suggests that the annual financial profits is about 600\$.
 Economy chiefly depends on the country oil wealth, fish and agricultural wealth and tourism (Al-Ani.
 2002).

-2 a) Background of the industry
+a) Background of the industry